How to Handle Common Dental Emergencies – Lincoln, NE

 Whether it is a toothache in Lincoln, busted lip, abscess, or even intense jaw pain, the team at Williamsburg Dental is equipped and ready to address your dental emergency as quickly as possible.
 Knowing you have qualified individuals who can offer restorative treatment when you need it most is crucial, but wouldn’t it be nice to know how to handle these common injuries at home while you wait?
 Fortunately, we’ve compiled a list with helpful tips and techniques you can use to alleviate discomfort, reduce swelling, and avoid additional harm to your smile while you wait to see one of our dentists.
-Contact our office today to learn more about ways you can mitigate the side effects caused by dental injuries.
+Contact our dental office today to learn more about how to handle common dental emergencies in Lincoln, NE.

 Something Stuck Between Your Teeth